 Frank Fat’s is also a Sacramento institution.
 Located on L Street a few blocks from the State Capitol Building, decades of politicians have talked shop and negotiated deals on legislation over lunch/dinner and drinks.
 If only the walls could talk!

 The restaurant has received a James Beard Foundation award as one of “America’s Classics”.
 “America’s Classics” are regional restaurants distinguished by their timeless appeal, and serving quality food that reflects the character of their communities.

 I recently met two friends at Frank Fat’s for Martini Hour (M-F 3:00 p.m. – 6:00 p.m.).
 I arrived first and secured three seats at the bar.
 When my friends arrived we each ordered a glass of white wine ($6) and an assortment of appetizers (1/2 off during Martini Hour).

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 The food and service at Frank Fat’s is always exceptional.
 The bartender took our order and shortly before our appetizers were served we were provided with small plates topped with white cloth napkins folded in the shape of fan.

 It was not long before our pot stickers (pork and vegetables), Yu Kwok (beef and pork dumpling), and Fats Special Spareribs (wok-fried, bite-sized pork ribs with seasoned salt) were served.

-Before Martini Hour was over the bartender checked back in with us to inquire if we wanted another glass of wine or another appetizer.
+Later, before Martini Hour was over, the bartender checked back in with us to inquire if we were interested in another glass of wine or appetizer.
 We said yes to both and ordered the vegetable spring rolls.

 When we were close to finishing our appetizers the bartender provided each of us with a heated damp white napkin on a small plate with a slice of lemon to clean our fingers.
 A very nice touch.